lrug/lrug.org/source/lrug_root/meetings/may-2013-meeting/index.html.md

 ---
-parts:
-- sponsors
-updated_at: 2013-05-01 19:54:43 Z
-creatd_by:
-  login: hlame
-  email: murray.steele@gmail.com
-  name: Murray Steele
-slug: may-2013-meeting
 created_at: 2013-04-17 20:30:34 Z
-breadcrumb: May 2013 Meeting
 published_at: 2013-04-18 00:00:00 Z
 status: Published
-class_name: ""
+slug: may-2013-meeting
 updated_by:
+  email: murray.steele@gmail.com
   login: hlame
+  name: Murray Steele
+parts:
+- sponsors
+class_name: ""
+created_by:
   email: murray.steele@gmail.com
+  login: hlame
   name: Murray Steele
+breadcrumb: May 2013 Meeting
+updated_at: 2013-05-01 19:54:43 Z
 ---

 The May 2013 meeting of LRUG will be on *Monday* the 13th of May, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](http://skillsmatter.com/location-details/design-architecture/484/96).  <a href="#may13registration">Registration details are given below</a>.